 Insights

-The real Customer Data Platform revolution is in public cloud
+The Customer Data Platform Revolution is in the Public Cloud

 Martech